robot-gang/HumANav-Release/sd3dis/README.md

     1. [Raw meshes](https://goo.gl/forms/2YSPaO2UKmn5Td5m2).
 We need the meshes which are in the noXYZ folder.
 Download the tar files and place them in the `stanford_building_parser_dataset_raw` folder.
 For our example you need to download `area_3_noXYZ.tar`.
 If you'd like you can also download the other areas which include `area_1_noXYZ.tar`, `area_4_noXYZ.tar`, `area_5a_noXYZ.tar`, `area_6_noXYZ.tar`.

 2. Preprocess the data.
     1. Extract meshes using `preprocess_meshes.sh`.
 After
         this `ls stanford_building_parser_dataset/mesh` should have 6
         folders `area1`, `area3`, `area4`, `area5a`, `area5b`, `area6`, with
         textures and obj files within each directory.
-Note: This script assumes you have downloaded data for all 6 areas, if you downloaded data for a subset of the areas, modify preprocess_meshes.sh.
+You can specify the area name as command line arguments.

         ```
+        # if you have all 6 raw datasets
+        bash preprocess_meshes.sh 1 3 4 5a 5b 6

+        # if you only have the raw dataset of area3
-        bash preprocess_meshes.sh
+        bash preprocess_meshes.sh 3
         ```

 ### Download Precomputed Traversable Maps (~160 KB).
 For experiment reproducibility we include precomputed traversable maps of each of the 6 SBPD areas.
 Inside the folder `stanford_building_parser_dataset`, do the following: